joseptnl/TSN-PRP-Libraries/README.md

 * tsnstest: Send tsn frames
 * rtest: Receive frames.

+For each one of the scripts generated, check their params.

 ## Structure

 The library has a Layers Architecture.
 The internal layers are: